peacefulpixel/articles/articles/the-issue-of-null/article.md

 ## Conclusion

-I really hope, that this article will help someone to understand the null and its issues.
-The best solution for the null issue - is being noticed aboud that.
+I really hope that this article will help someone to understand the null and its issues.
+The best solution for the null issue - is being noticed about that.
 Some people getting [too impressed](https://www.yegor256.com/2014/05/13/why-null-is-bad.html) when they realise the issue, and starting to cover all the code with optionality and exceptions.
 The good programmer knows the language and then he knows how to code well and how to ``null`` well.

 Pay attention to ``null``s, they're more than you think they are.

 ## Extra: My perfect Optional usage example

 As I already mentioned - an Optional provides really good functional interface which could change your way to work with it.
-One of those ways - is to understand an Optional as collection with maximum possible size of one.
+One of those ways - is to understand an Optional as a collection with maximum possible size of one.
 Comparing to a ``List``, for instance, which might contain one or more or zero elements, all its methods might be applied to an Optional, if it had those.
-So thechnically, ``Optional`` is a container.
+So technically, ``Optional`` is a container.

-When you think that way, calling a ``get()`` is starting to sound like absurd, like ``get(0)`` from collection with unkown size.
+When you think that way, calling a ``get()`` is starting to sound like absurd, like ``get(0)`` from a collection with unknown size.
 When you do this:

 ```java
 if (!list.isEmpty()) doSometh(list.get(0));
 ```

-it's semantically same like this:
+it's semantically the same as this:

 ```java
 if (optional.isPresent()) doSomth(optional.get());
 ```

-And you swithching context back, from collection to a **single** element.
-So the thing is to avoid using ``get()`` and ``isPresent()`` methods, because they turn you back to inconvinient imperative way of working with concept of optionality.
+And you switching context back, from collection to a **single** element.
+So the thing is to avoid using ``get()`` and ``isPresent()`` methods, because they turn you back to an inconvenient imperative way of working with the concept of optionality.

-Why is that inconvinient?
-Here's the case: we have a function that returns a user name by id, considering that all the context goes under the hood and we have a method that return users list from DB.
+Why is that inconvenient?
+Here's the case: we have a function that returns a user name by id, considering that all the context goes under the hood and we have a method that returns users list from DB.
 Let's look on default implementation:

 ```java
 public static Optional<String> /*or String*/ getUserNameById(Integer id) {